SanjayvVarma/Team-15/Jitendra-Kumar-MineSweeper/README.md

-# MineSweeper Game ProjectThis is a project that demonstrates MineSweeper Game using CSS, HTML, and JavaScript.
+# MineSweeper Game Project
+This is a project that demonstrates MineSweeper Game using CSS, HTML, and JavaScript.
 It provides a simple interface for users to play game

 # Table of Contents
 - Demo